gregpardo/node-announcer/README.md

-monitor-announcer
+Announcer
 =================

-Node.js module that announces it's state to a server
+Periodically announces JSON content to a remote server.
+Can be useful for health checking apps